Visiting African Penguins at Boulders Beach in Simon's Town, South Africa by JetSettingFools.com

 Penguin mates at Boulders Beach in Simon's Town, South Africa

 The birds were not especially noisy during our visit, but when they did make sounds, the noise was like that of a donkey.
-The honking sound, which is quite funny, has earned the birds the nickname of “Jackass Penguins in South Africa.”
+The honking sound has earned them the nickname “Jackass Penguins in South Africa.”

 Subscribe Packing Checklist by JetSettingFools.com